-|Abstract||Generic modeling approaches for control-oriented models based on first principles, Lagrangian formalism and experimental data.
-Model parametrization and estimation techniques.
-Analysis of linear systems, model scaling, linearization, order reduction, and balancing.
-Basic analysis of nonlinear models.|
+Introduction to system modeling for control.
+Generic modeling approaches based on first principles, Lagrangian formalism, energy approaches and experimental data.
+Model parametrization and parameter estimation.
+Basic analysis of linear and nonlinear systems.

 The handouts in English will be sold in the first lecture.